chadian/sticksnglue/content/blog/2013-11-06-working-with-zip-code-data-mysql.md

 > `InnoDB` tables do not support spatial data types before MySQL 5.0.16.
 As of 5.0.16, `InnoDB` supports spatial data types, but not indexes on them.

-Alright, so I&#8217;m running with the MyISAM engine.
-I have the CSV file, and the SQL file doesn&#8217;t apply in this case.
+Alright, so I'm running with the MyISAM engine.
+I have the CSV file, and the SQL file doesn't apply in this case.
 After building the table I am now able to import my data.
 The syntax for POINT columns is a little different so keep that in mind when inserting and selecting data.
 To get the CSV file into the right format I wrote this find/replace regex to run on the CSV data:

 <pre class="lang:default decode:true">Find: ^(((\(|)".*?",){3})"(.*?){1}","(.*?){1}"(,.*)$
 Replace: \1 GeomFromText('POINT(\4 \5)')\6</pre>

 I then wrote the first part of the INSERT statement defining the necessary columns to be inserted.
-Run the script and you&#8217;re data should import and you&#8217;re ready to go.
+Run the script and you're data should import and you're ready to go.
 And that was able to get me the final format to insert the data into the SPATIAL-aware database setup with our long/lat POINT datatypes.

 ## The end result